alphagov/notifications-node-client/CONTRIBUTING.md

 LETTER_TEMPLATE_ID "valid letter_template_id"
-EMAIL_REPLY_TO_ID "valid email reply to id" SMS_SENDER_ID "valid sms_sender_id - to test sending to a receiving number, so needs to be a valid number" API_SENDING_KEY "API_whitelist_key for sending an SMS to a receiving number" INBOUND_SMS_QUERY_KEY "API_test_key to get received text messages - leave blank for local development as cannot test locally"
+EMAIL_REPLY_TO_ID "valid email reply to id" SMS_SENDER_ID "valid sms_sender_id - to test sending to a receiving number, so needs to be a valid number" API_SENDING_KEY "API_whitelist_key for sending a SMS to a receiving number" INBOUND_SMS_QUERY_KEY "API_test_key to get received text messages - leave blank for local development as cannot test locally"
 ```

 To run the integration tests:

-`Make integration-test`
+`make integration-test`

-The integration tests are used to test the contract of the response to all the api calls, ensuring the latest version of notifications-api do not break the contract of the notifications-python-client.
+The integration tests are used to test the contract of the response to all the api calls, ensuring the latest version of notifications-api do not break the contract of the notifications-node-client.